 Minimalism Architecture & Design

-If one is to look at minimalism in architecture then we are talking about this “less is more” approach.
-Often in minimal architecture projects design elements are used together that all conveys a simplistic message.
+If one is to look at minimalism in architecture then we are talking about this “less is more” approach or a simplistic architecture style.
+Often in minimal architecture projects design elements are used together that all conveys a simplistic architectural message.
 It is all about using basic geometric shapes, simple materials and natural textures, keeping certain elements bare to the essentials, and using a repetition of different elements to create order.
 It is also about appreciating the natural abilities of the space like the light – and play with shades.
 Or keeping a simple color pallet in form of harmonious colors.
-Very often the minimalism interior consists of an open-plan layout with large windows and the use of negative space, in a satisfying way.
+Very often the simplistic architectural interior design consists of an open-plan layout with large windows and the use of negative space, in a satisfying way.